7.1. Configuring SSL when Deploying with Kubernetes

 ...

-To enable TCP ssl you must provide a certificate for the TCP connection.
+To enable TCP SSL you must provide a certificate for the TCP connection.

 7.1.2.
-SSL with fully self signed certificates
+SSL with Self-Signed Certificates

 ...